syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 ### DrawHorizontalAxisTooltip method in crosshairBehavior

-This method allows you to customize the tooltip label, position, and style for horizontal axis tooltip.
+To customize the tooltip label, position, and style for horizontal axis tooltip.

-* `context` - Holds the painting context details necessary for drawing on the canvas.
+* `context` - Specifies the painting context.
-* `position` - Represents the default position of the axis tooltip text.
+* `position` - Specifies the position of the tooltip label.
-* `text` - Contains the default text displayed in the tooltip.
+* `text` - Specifies the tooltip label.
-* `style` - Specifies the default text style applied to the tooltip text.
+* `style` - Specifies the style of the tooltip text.
-* `path` - A reference to the default path of the tooltip rectangle.
+* `path` - Specifies path reference of the tooltip rectangle.
 * `fillPaint` - Specifies the fill paint applied to the default tooltip rectangle.
 * `strokePaint` - Specifies the stroke paint applied to the default tooltip rectangle.